-- apply their knowledge of fundamental issues in "sports law" to novel situations and cases;
+- apply their knowledge of fundamental issues in "sports law" to sports-related disputes, situations and cases;

-- appreciate and explain the distinctive features, structure and operation of the sporting industry, and the impact of these elements on the development and content of "sports law";
+- explain the distinctive features, structure and operation of the sporting industry, and the impact of these elements on the development and content of "sports law";

-- understand, compare and contrast the underlying objectives and principles of "sports law", including the ways in which the law seeks to balance the competing rights and interests of different stakeholders such as athletes, national and international governing bodies, and governmental and intergovernmental regulatory bodies (such as WADA and ASADA);
+- compare and contrast the underlying objectives and principles of "sports law", including the ways in which the law seeks to balance the competing rights and interests of different stakeholders;

 - critically evaluate, integrate and apply abstract concepts, theories and problems in "sports law";

-- obtain an appreciation of contemporary developments in the law and practice of "sports law", as well as an insight into the future direction of the law;
+- articulate contemporary developments in the law and practice of "sports law" as well as an insight into the future direction of the law;

-- research independently, synthesise and analyse information about the legal governance of sports and the current and emerging problems of "sports law"; and
+- research independently, synthesise and analyse issues relating to the legal governance of sports and the current and emerging problems of "sports law"; and

-- interpret, communicate and present ideas and arguments relating to "sports law" to specialist or non-specialist audiences and peers.
+- interpret and communicate ideas and arguments relating to "sports law" to a variety of audiences.

 24 contact hours per semester (either intensive, semi-intensive or semester long, depending on the Faculty resources, timetabling and requirements).